input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 - `ConnectionRequestCrossed` (2)

-In the typical `ConnectionRequestAccepted` case, endpoint A must record in its local state that it now has an established (i.e. no longer initialising) heavyweight to B. It may then proceed to the main part of the protocol described below.
+In the typical `ConnectionRequestAccepted` case, endpoint A must record in its local state that it now has an established (i.e. no longer initializing) heavyweight to B. It may then proceed to the main part of the protocol described below.